-This module comprises a mix of interactive lectures, group working and case study coursework.
+This module comprises a mix of interactive lectures, workshops, group work and case study coursework.
 The key strategy is to explore the theoretical underpinning of different management skills and processes and incorporate these into group work and case study sessions based on the outlines and data provided.
-Classroom presentations and discussions will form an important part of the teaching methods and the module will involve considerable group work.
+Classroom presentations and discussions are an important part of the teaching methods and the module will involve considerable group work.
 The module will involve outside speakers, where available, as well as School staff.